communitybridge/easycla/docs/Contribute-to-a-Gerrit-Project.md

    ![New Contributor Agreement](imgs/CLA-Gerrit-ICLA-type.png)

-1. Click the **Please review the agreement link**, and then click the message link that appears:
+1. Click the **Please review the agreement link** and then click the message link that appears:

    ![Gerrit Sign ICLA Link](imgs/CLA-Gerrit-ICLA-proceed-to-sign-CLA.png)